usnistgov/Metrology/Reaper/README.md

 - processes:  needed for the core function of monitoring and terminating processes.
 - notifications:  needed to notify the user when a process is terminated.
 - storage:  needed to save settings.
-- tabs:  needed to determine hostnames for whitelisting.
+- tabs:  needed to determine hostnames for no-kill listing.

 Problematically, the
 [processes](https://developer.chrome.com/extensions/processes) API is marked